Valentina Golubovic

 5. Set an agenda

 Timekeeping is important for a successful meeting, spending too long on a section or going over time can lead to employees feeling frustrated and disengaged, especially during a virtual town hall meeting.
 Set an agenda ahead of time so that there's enough time for each section of the meeting.
 Inform employees of the program for the meeting as well as updates on what's coming up after each section for a smooth meeting.
+To streamline information sharing during your town hall meeting, you can generate QR codes online and use them to provide easy access to agendas, presentation slides, and feedback forms, ensuring a smooth and interactive experience for all attendees.

 Employees will like to hear from their senior leadership team and make sure that the meeting agenda is representative and includes all key members of the company.